Course dates: 2 - 6 November 2020

 - Lecture: principles of reproducible data science

 - Practical: reproducibility using R

-- Lecture: key statistical aspects of outbreak analytics
+- Lecture: a primer on key statistical concepts for outbreak response

 - Practical: simulated Ebola outbreak response – data handling and visualisation

 - Lecture: primer on infectious disease modelling; estimating transmissibility (reproduction numbers, growth rates, doubling time); short term forecasting

 - Practical: simulated Ebola outbreak response - transmissibility and forecasting; real-life application to publicly available COVID-19 data

 - Lecture: primer on genetic data analysis for outbreak response